Anilryuuzaki/Anilryuuzaki/README.md

-- 👋 Hi, I’m AnilKumarGantipilli
+- 👋 Hi, I’m AnilKumar Gantipilli
-- 👀 I’m interested in ...Web Development, Python
+- 👀 I’m interested in ..
+Python, .Web Development
-- 🌱 I’m currently learning Full stack Web Development, Data structures and Algorithms in Python
+- 🌱 I’m currently learning Data structures and Algorithms in Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Anilkumargantipilli@gmail.com